vlCodes17/Git-1/src/pages/posts/post-1.md

 ## What's next

-I will finish the Astro tutorial, and then keep andding more posts to document my programing journey.
+I will finish the Astro tutorial, and then keep adding more posts to document my programing journey.
 Watch this space for more to come!